Deltares/ProbabilisticLibrary/CONTRIBUTING.md

 - when throwing an exception, use the exception class in probLibException.h, so that we can distinguish between exceptions from our own library or the system libraries.
 - when using std::format provide fall back code for compilers that do not support it.
 Besides this, all features of C++20 are allowed.
-We do not use Boost.
+We do not use the Boost library.
 - counters may be i,j,k , but loops are preferable of the form : for( const auto& o : listOfObjects) {}

 # Finishing your work